 They are vital for the proper functioning and formation of Ceramides.

-Ceramides represent a major percentage of the lipids found in the outer layer of your skin, they are important for the maintenance of water in the skin, the fatty acid Linoleic Acid, has been found to be linked to the formation of ceramides.
+Ceramides represent a major percentage of the lipids found in your skin’s outer layer; they are important for maintaining water in the skin.
+The fatty acid Linoleic Acid has been linked to the formation of ceramides.
 Follow this link to find out about the amazing role that linoleic acid has on the body.

-Penetration of each particular skin care oil, all depends on the size of the fat molecule, or the chain length of the fatty acid.
+Penetration of each particular skincare oil depends on the fat molecule’s size or the chain length of the fatty acid.

-Longer chain fatty acids determine how quickly fat penetrates the skin, they impart a rich, luxurious feel and help to alleviate dry skin conditions.
-Avocado oil is an example of a long chain fatty acid.
+Longer chain fatty acids determine how quickly fat penetrates the skin; they impart a rich, luxurious feel and alleviate dry skin conditions.
+Avocado oil is an example of a long-chain fatty acid.

-What this means is that when the sebum created by your oil glands is rich in fatty acids, it finds its way easily up through the pores and out onto your skins surface, thus preventing congestion, helping to dissolve existing blockages.
+What this means is that when the sebum created by your oil glands is rich in fatty acids, it finds its way easily up through the pores and out onto the surface of your skin, thus preventing congestion, helping to dissolve existing blockages.

 Omega 6 help with the structural integrity and barrier function of the skin

-It is vital for the producing ceramide 1 linoleate, the most important ceramide for keeping the top layers of your skin supple, a skin lacking in this results in an impaired barrier and premature ageing.
+It is vital for producing ceramide 1 linoleate, the most important ceramide for keeping the top layers of your skin supple.
+A skin lacking in this results in an impaired barrier and premature ageing.

-In pursuit of weight loss we are often very selective of the fats we cut out and everything goes, including precious Essential Fatty Acids.
+We are often very selective of the fats we cut out to pursue weight loss, and everything goes, including precious Essential Fatty Acids.

-However taken in moderation they do not contribute to weight gain, in fact they actually help to burn off saturated fats, aiding in weight loss and keeping your weight at bay.
+However, they do not contribute to weight gain; they actually help to burn off saturated fats, aiding in weight loss and keeping your weight at bay.

-This is due to the fact that they produce hormone like substances called prostaglandins, which control our metabolism and your bodies ability to burn fat.
+This is because they produce hormone-like substances called prostaglandins, which control our metabolism and your body’s ability to burn fat.